Tampering with Direct Recording Electronic Voting Machine: Texas Penal Code §33.05

 This law is one of several voting-related offenses in Texas.
 The Texas Election Code provides several other voting offenses, including Illegal Voting (passed in 2023), Engaging in Organized Election Fraud Activity (passed in 2017), and Unlawful Participation in Party Affairs (also passed in 2017).

-The Penal Code codifies the Texas Tampering with Direct Recording Electronic Voting Machine law under Title 7 “Offenses Against Property,” Chapter 33 “Computer Crimes.”
+The Penal Code classifies the Texas Tampering with Direct Recording Electronic Voting Machine law under Title 7 “Offenses Against Property,” Chapter 33 “Computer Crimes.”
 Learn more about the Texas offense of Tampering with Direct Recording Electronic Voting Machine below.

 What is the current Texas law about Tampering with Direct Recording Electronic Voting Machine?